MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/dns/create-dns-records-at-name-com.md

    ![Name-BP-Configure-5-1](../media/d9a885fd-7300-45b6-ad4c-0b4bf1067560.png)

-5. Choose **Add Record**.
+5. Select **Add Record**.

     ![Name-BP-Configure-5-2](../media/a804d51d-8f57-4b0b-8bd6-a52eb1c87a97.png)

 6. Add the second SRV record:

-Use the values from the next row of the table above, and then choose **Add Record** to add the second record.
+Use the values from the next row of the table above, and then select **Add Record** to add the second record.

 >[!NOTE]
 >Typically it takes about 15 minutes for DNS changes to take effect.
 However, it can occasionally take longer for a change you've made to update across the Internet's DNS system.
 If you're having trouble with mail flow or other issues after adding DNS records, see [Troubleshoot issues after changing your domain name or DNS records](../get-help-with-domains/find-and-fix-issues.md).